AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

    ![image](/help/move-to-cloud-service/cloud-readiness-analyzer/assets/cra-tool-generate-report-1.png)

 4. Once the CRA report is generated, it displays a summary and the number of the findings in a tabular format organized by the type of finding and the importance level.
 To get more details about a particular finding, you can click on the number that corresponds to the type of finding in the table.
-This action will automatically scroll to the location of that finding in the report.

    ![image](/help/move-to-cloud-service/cloud-readiness-analyzer/assets/cra-tool-summary-table.png)